The products you use around your house every day could be ruining your skin. Here are 7 things you must avoid at all costs!

 Other than mineral makeup, look for makeup options that are oil and fragrance-free.
 There are also some makeup products that are certified non-acnegenic (won’t cause acne) and non-comedogenic (won’t block pores).

 Whatever makeup you choose, be sure to wash it off at night to avoid extended contact and even deeper absorption and clogged pores.
-To help you avoid chemicals and toxins we created a natural Makeup Remover that is actually good for your skin.
+To help you avoid chemicals and toxins we created a plant-based Makeup Remover that is actually good for your skin.
 It is strong enough to remove waterproof makeup, but safe enough for all skin types.

 Air fresheners promise good smelling homes and range from air sprays and fabric sprays to burners and plug-ins.
 The problem is they don’t neutralize scents but simply attempt to cover them, all the while filling your home with chemical-based fumes that your sponge-like skin quickly absorbs.